north-road/slyr/docs/src/user_guide/tools.md

 Converts an ESRI LYR file to a QGIS QML file.
 If multiple layers are present in the LYR file, each will be converted to an individual QML file.
 > Only convert to QML if the output must be a QML.
-We recommend ising the convert to QLR tools for most common use cases.
+We recommend using the convert to QLR tools for most common use cases, as the QLR format is a better match for the Esri LPK format.

 ![image name](../images/lyr-qml.png)